bachelor-2014/report/v2/software.md

 #Building the software to control EvoBot
 \label{sec:software}
-In this chapter we first introduce software used to control Splotbot and compare it with the software developed for EvoBot.
+In this chapter we first introduce the software used to control Splotbot and compare it with the software developed for EvoBot.
 Then we look at how the EvoBot core software application is constructed.
-Finally we look at how the software accesses the EvoBot hardware.
+Finally we look at the interaction between software and hardware.

 ##The software used to control Splotbot
 The software for controlling Splotbot is written in Python.
 It is based on the